-The visitors' center has a store with a snack bar, where in summer you can get hamburgers, hot dogs, french fries, and pizza.
+The visitors’ center has a store with a snack bar, where in summer you can get hamburgers, hot dogs, french fries, and pizza.
 You can even rent a boat and paddle or motor around the reservoir.
 In summer this area is mobbed.
 A colony of cliff swallows sometimes lives under the eves of the visitors’ center, but wire mesh has been installed to keep them out, and only a few nests remain.

-A mile or so past the visitors' center, there's a gate across the road.
-The road isn't maintained after this point and is closed to cars; it’s also less scenic because the lake is hidden behind the trees.
+A mile or so past the visitors’ center, there’s a gate across the road.
+The road isn’t maintained after this point and is closed to cars; it’s also less scenic because the lake is hidden behind the trees.
 Few people come here, even in summer.
 There are lots of signs pointing to the ’Lakeview Trail’, but the trail, and its promised lake views, have long since disappeared.

 The road detours around a landslide, dumping you in a huge parking lot.
 Find the narrow, overgrown San Pablo Trail and take it up to San Pablo Dam Road.
 Across the road the Inspiration Trail mowed dirt track, begins its ascent to the ridge.
 The trail is so little-used that I’ve never seen anyone else on it.
 Herds of cows congregate near the road.
 This road gets really muddy in the winter and once it reaches the ridge it’s tempting to cross over to paved Nimitz Way.
 It does, however, have some nice views of the reservoir.

-At the next intersection, you can continue on the Curran Trail to the Wildcat Gorge Trail or the Meadows Canyon Trail back to the parking lot.
-Both routes are the same length; the Wildcat Gorge Trail is wooded throughout and are more interesting, but the Conlon Trail can get extremely muddy.
-The Meadows Canyon Trail runs through open chaparral and is a nice steady descent but doesn't offer any exceptional scenery.
+At the next intersection, you can continue on the Curran Trail to the Wildcat Gorge Trail, or take Meadows Canyon Trail back to the parking lot.
+Both routes are the same length; the Conlon and Wildcat Gorge Trails are wooded throughout and are more interesting, but the Conlon Trail can get extremely muddy.
+The Meadows Canyon Trail runs through open chaparral and is a nice steady descent but doesn’t offer any exceptional scenery.

 © 2012, 2017, 2022 David Baselt